 Faculty perceive that compared to teaching a traditional course, online courses take more time to facilitate and that they must be available to the students for longer periods of time (Ali et al., 2018; Gabriel & Kaufield, 2008; Kowalczyk, 2014; Morris et al., 2005; Roby et al. 2013).
 In an effort to support students and meet their needs the instructor often interacts, via email, phone calls, or Skype, one student at a time, rather than addressing the whole class all together.

 Instructors perceive that a lack of support from institutional leaders and administrators is a barrier to delivering effective online education (Cherry & Flora, 2017; Chiasson et al., 2015; El Turk & Cherney, 2016; Kowalczyk, 2014; LaPointe Terosky & Heasley, 2015; Maguire, 2008).
-Chiasson et al. noted that faculty who taught inline indicated that “administrative support was lacking both with infrastructure and compensation” (p.
+Chiasson et al. noted that faculty who taught online indicated that “administrative support was lacking both with infrastructure and compensation” (p.
 237).
 Ali et al. (2018) proposed that there is also a lack of support from administrators regarding “crafting e-learning related policies, incentives and resources” (p.
 163).

 Faculty also perceive that facilitating online leads to a lack of professional recognition and adequate compensation (Chiasson et al., 2015; McGee et al., 2017; Wingo et al., 2017), ability to perform research Roby et al., 2013), and adequate compensation (Kowalczyk, 2014).
 “Research conducted by Bollinger and Wasilik showed that faculty satisfaction was greater in organizational cultures that valued online teaching through adequate compensation of time and salary and that provided institutional support for faculty development in teaching online courses” (as cited in Kowalczyk, 2014, p.
 491).
 McGee et al. purports that “if online teaching expertise is a priority, then institutional supports should include opportunities to publish, present and acquire recognition beyond the institution” (p.
 334).